Extended Sizing

 Figure B represents what is referred to as squared hip.
 This is initially a distinct skeletal change that is mostly seen in taller North American women (it still occurs in all sizes and heights).
 I have no idea what caused this change but I have trouble finding it in any images going back further than the 70's.
 Squared hip is usually padded by a little bit of fat creating a nice smooth shape which tucks in quite quickly toward the waist (about 40%) or the waist is almost missing (60%).
 Keep in mind this is a hip condition ... similar effects can be caused by things like "muffin top", the ring of fat at the lower tummy which teenagers like to hang over the top of their hipster jeans.

-Figure C is the bane of women worldwide.
-Referred to as jodhpur thighs it's really only of interest to swimwear because it's usually accompanied by a sagging in the outer edge of the bottom cheeks (about 85%).
+Figure C is referred to as jodhpur thighs.
+It's really only of interest to swimwear because it's usually accompanied by a dropping of the outer edge of the bottom cheeks (about 85%).
 It can't really be hidden by swimwear but we can do things like raising the leg line to draw the eye away from it.
 We do however also need to extend the leg line further out over the bottom, or the angle of the cheeks will cause the garment to ride up.
-This is why you had such high leg lines with square back bottoms in the 1980's... jodhpurs were the issue of the decade in women's magazines... and so many women ‘suffered’ from this figure shape that all swimwear styles were designed to cater for it.
+This is why you had such high leg lines with square back bottoms in the 1980's... jodhpurs were the issue of the decade in women's magazines... and so many women were told they ‘suffered’ from this figure shape and swimwear styles were designed to cater for it.
 In fact does anyone remember the soft cotton Lycra bodysuits with the press studs in the crotch?
-The leg line was often so high to look good for the bedroom that if you ever tried on your 10 year old jeans from the 70's you'd find an exposed patch of skin above the belt line!
-The absolute worst thing you can wear if you have jodhpurs is hipsters as these exaggerate the feature and look awful.
-So much for trying to be fashionable!

 Figure D is where the inside thighs touch when standing straight with your knees together.
 It usually occurs because of and stays after pregnancy but can occur naturally in a person of any size.
 It's of significance to swimwear because it's associated with lower and closer together bottom cheeks (or better said; there is little to no natural valley between the cheeks.
 From a pattern making perspective you can open the cheeks a little with a concave centre back seam (best suited to smaller sizes) or go the complete opposite and create a convexed centre back seam and allow the garment to move further out over the cheeks (larger sizes that also have jodhpurs for example).